-ALL of the requirements for application into Phase II of the Program must be submitted to the PTA department by the May 1st DEADLINE of the year in which the student is applying.
+ALL of the requirements for application into Phase II of the Program must be submitted to the PTA department by the April 15th DEADLINE of the year in which the student is applying.
 These requirements include SUCCESSFUL completion of:

-- the ACM College Application Form;
+- ACM College Application Form

-- the PTA Program Application Form;
+- PTA Program Application Form

-- all General Education (Phase I) courses with a grade of "C" or better;
+- All General Education (Phase I) courses with a grade of "C" or better

-- minimum cumulative GPA of 2.5 for all Phase I courses;
+- Minimum cumulative GPA of 2.5 for all Phase I courses

-- the professional interview process with a 70% or higher.
+- The professional interview process with a 70% or higher